How to propagate plant cuttings in water

 Nodes/stem

-Most aroids can be propagated by taking a cutting that includes leaf stems.
+Some aroids can be propagated by taking a cutting that includes leaf stems.
 I’ve successfully propagated pothos in water, and if the picture at the top of this post can be believed you can do it with Monstera Deliciosa too.

-I’ve personally always soil propagated Monstera, for no reason other than to make my plant look fuller.
+I’ve personally always soil-propagated Monstera, for no reason other than to make my plant look fuller.
 It takes a long time to settle in, but I’ve never lost one.

 As I mentioned before, String of Hearts are super easy to propagate from leaf nodes.
 It’s very quick too – I’m talking half a cm or more of root growth in a week.
 Great for beginners or a project for kids.